Verb Jokes

 Here is a list of funny verb meaning jokes and even better verb meaning puns that will make you laugh with friends.

-• What is the French verb that means "To declare war"? *Surrendre*
+- What is the French verb that means "To declare war"? *Surrendre*

 Witty Verb Jokes for Laughter-Filled Fun with Friends

 What funny jokes about verb you can tell and make people laugh?
-An example I can give is a clean words jokes that will for sure put a smile on everyones mouth and help you make verb pranks.
+An example I can give is a clean clause jokes that will for sure put a smile on everyones mouth and help you make verb pranks.

 Be verbs.